google/applied-machine-learning-intensive/v2/xx_misc/regular_expressions/slides.md

 Most languages have some level of PCRE support, making the expressions themselves somewhat cross-language.

 This lesson will work a little differently compared to others.
-Instead of spending the entire lesson going over new concepts, we will cover just a few key rules in regex, then we will use the rest of the time to go over some examples.
+Instead of spending the entire lesson going over new concepts, we will cover just a few key rules in regex.
+Then we will use the rest of the time to go over some examples.

 -->

 ---

-# How to use regex
+# How to Use Regex

 - There are so many regex rules
 - If you need help, look online; the internet is your friend!

 <!--
-In the workplace, you will find that most of the time you end up using Stack Overflow or a similar place a LOT.
+In the workplace you will find that you end up using Stack Overflow or a similar place a lot.
 Regex is a great example of that.
 If you ever have a complex regex pattern to match, chances are this (or a similar) question has been answered before somewhere on the internet.
 Don't be afraid to use these resources.
 It will help your understanding.
 -->